-Where we’ve been: For the past two years, the Cover Maine Now!
+Where we’ve been: For more than four years, the Cover Maine Now!
 Coalition and partners have worked tirelessly to garner the support of our legislature and administration to accept the health care funding available through the federal government to provide health care coverage to 69,500 hard-working, low-income Maine people through our MaineCare program.
-Both years we came within just a couple of votes of having the two-thirds majority needed to overturn the Governor’s vetoes.
+While legislation has passed in both houses of the Maine Legislature numerous times, Governor LePage has vetoed the legislation each time and we have been unable to garner the support of more than two-thirds of the legislature, which is needed to overturn the Governor’s vetoes.

 Where we are: We will continue to work to encourage our leaders to do what is right for Maine and accept the federal funding.
 We will have our next opportunity when the new legislature convenes in January.